-MIT Professors: George Stephanopoulos, Kristala Prather, Yuriy Roman, Bradley Olsen
+MIT Professors: George Stephanopoulos, Kristala Prather, Yuriy Roman, and Bradley Olsen

-Masdar Institute Professors: Jens Ejbye Schmidt, Mette Thomsen, Sgouris Sgourisdis, Lina F. Yousef
+Masdar Institute Professors: Jens Ejbye Schmidt, Mette Hedegaard Thomsen, and Lina F. Yousef

-The proposed research will conceptually generate and assess novel processes to convert renewable biomass into biofuels, bio-derived materials and fertilizer, using the biorefinery concept.
+This research will conceptually generate and assess novel processes to convert renewable biomass into biofuels, bio-derived materials and fertilizer, using the biorefinery concept.
 Feedstock will include indigenous resources in Abu Dhabi, such as the organic fraction of municipal solid wastes in addition to other agricultural wastes and purpose-grown micro- and macro-algae.
 The research will be carried out by groups from the Masdar Institute (MI) and the Massachusetts Institute of Technology (MIT), working together in an interdisciplinary team.
 The overarching goal is to explore the use of biomass and biomass-derived intermediates for production of biofuels and polymerization feedstocks for the manufacture of novel biorenewable materials.
-Two industrial partners are associated with the project: Borouge, within the biomaterial industry in Abu Dhabi, and Novozymes within the enzyme technology.
-Other companies have expressed interest in the project if it were chosen for funding.
-Outcomes are expected to include chemical and biochemical pathways, processes and catalysts for the production of advanced bio-based materials and biofuels, as well as a sustainability assessment of the proposed bio refineries for optimal use of the residuals.
+Two industrial partners are associated with the project: Borouge, within the biomaterial industry in Abu Dhabi, and Novozymes within the enzyme technology industry.
+Other companies have expressed interest in the project.
+Outcomes are expected to include chemical and biochemical pathways, processes and catalysts for the production of advanced bio-based materials and biofuels, as well as a sustainability assessment of the proposed biorefineries for optimal use of the residuals.
 A high potential exists for significant intellectual property based on the project outcomes.
 These results will serve as the driving force for the implementation of new ‘green’ industries in the Emirate of Abu Dhabi and the UAE based on sustainable feedstocks, and will help the Emirate of Abu Dhabi attain its goal of regional leadership in the development of next generation technologies based on renewable resources.

 Concerns regarding global climate change and the desire to develop sustainable technologies are leading to the development of biorefineries that utilize renewable and sustainable feedstocks in place of conventional fossil feedstocks.
 In Abu Dhabi Economic Vision 2030, the Emirate of Abu Dhabi has set a strategic goal to become one of the world’s leaders in research, development, and implementation of advanced technologies based on renewable resources.
 To achieve this goal, Abu Dhabi is leveraging its experience in global markets into the technologies of the future.
 As evidence of this commitment, Abu Dhabi has launched the Masdar Initiative to provide a platform for research and development to solve some of mankind's most pressing issues: sustainable materials and energy resources, climate change, and capacity building for the development of human capital.